bpmn-io/bpmn-js-i18n/README.md

 ## Contributing

 Create a [new language file](https://github.com/bpmn-io/bpmn-js-i18n/new/master/translations) and contribute a translation.
+Checkout [`translations.json`](https://github.com/bpmn-io/bpmn-js/blob/develop/docs/translations.json) for a list of available messages.

 ## License